baofinance/harbor/doc/deployer-migration.md

   - This function has been removed from the public API
   - Implementations now need a different registration approach

+- **`start` / `resume` interface**:
+  - Signatures are `start(string config, string network)` and `resume(string config, string network)`
+  - The deployment framework always executes real transactions; there is no dry-run mode
+  - Ensure every call site passes only the config JSON and the network label

 - **Implementation Registration**:
   - Implementations must be deployed first, then registered with a unique string key
   - Uses `registerImplementation(key, address, contractType, contractPath)`